cih-y2k/news-classify-system/README.md

 ### How to run test
 - Setup java environment
 - Clone or download source code
+- Edit config in IConfig.java (com.classify.dictionary) - MAX_NUMBER_OF_NEW
+- Run com.classify.dictionary.Runner to train the model
+- Run com.classify.test.Checker to test the model
 ### Prepare data

 ### Bugs

 ### Features
+ - all_news list have size < TOTAL_NEWS : some news when split have no useful words